Bloodmoon (1990 film)

 Bloodmoon is a 1990 Australian slasher film directed by Alec Mills and starring Leon Lissek, Christine Amor, Ian Williams, Helen Thomson, and Craig Cronin.
-It was featured in the documentary Not Quite Hollywood: The Wild, Untold Story of Ozploitation!.

 The title refers to the Hunter's moon, the first full moon after the Harvest Moon.

 Plot

 Religious Sister Mary-Ellen keeps an eye over her charges at Saint Elizabeth's, an elite Catholic girls' school that has a chapel and boarding dormitories.
 Mrs. Sheffield was the newly arrived and appointed headmistress, and her husband commenced serving as the school's science teacher.

 There is some conflict between the youth of Winchester School, a private school 'for young men', and the local youth.
 This first was an altercation at the nearby beach signed as 'Coopers Beach', and during the school dance when fire hoses were used.

 Young couples meet in the nearby forest, the school's lovers' lane.
 One day, young people start to turn up dead under dramatic circumstances.
 These events began with sixteen-year-old Jackie and Winchester private boys school student Richard Hampton.

 At the school dance, a glam rock band plays while the students from the two schools fraternise.
 One couple goes into the nearby forest when the hint of the murderer appears, holding a circle of barbed wire.
 However, the arrival of polka-dot-dressed Gretchen with Winchester's Stuart/Stewart disturbed both the first couple and the murderer.
 The murderer returns and dispatches Stuart.

 On the Sunday Mrs Sheffield comes together in her bed with one of the Winchester students in the teacher's residence, before her science teacher husband returns.
 He is aware of her ongoing infidelities, while she treats him with disdain.
 Mr Sheffield takes a knife to the yearbook photograph of a student, Mary.
 At a nearby waterfall and watering hole, Mary and Kevin share a kiss.
 Two students, Michelle and Jennifer, also enter the science classroom looking for the Monday examination paper, and chances on a bottle of fingers and eyeballs; a barb-wire garrote hanging on the cupboard door.
 Michelle is bashed by Sheffield, Jennifer slashing him with a knife.
 She escapes but falls down the stairs; where Sheffield dispatches her with the knife.
 With his blood-soaked shirt, Sheffield sees Kevin return Mary to the school, Kevin and Mary then kissing.
 When the police officer attends, Sheffield pretends to call his wife to come to the building, but indicating she was feeling ill.
 He lamented missing Boston (the officer however noticing photographs in the room however show California vehicle number plates).